FernandoParraO/Simple-Notes-App/README.md

 # Simple-Notes-App

-Simple Notes App with NodeJS
+This is a Simple Notes App with NodeJS that works locally on the command line.

+# Requirements

+NodeJS

+# Installation

+# Usage